 - 4.6.
-The Parish is made up of a number of distinctive built character areas, these areas reflect the history of the area and are closely linked with phases of development over the years. - 4.7.
+The Parish is made up of a number of distinctive built character areas.
+These areas reflect the history of the area and are closely linked with phases of development over the years. - 4.7.
 These distinctive areas can be broadly identified as The Street & Church Lane (Bury), Houghton Lane & Coombe Crescent (Bury), West Burton Hamlet and the wider Rural Heartland.
 Whilst these areas consist of a variety of built styles there are a number of properties that do not reflect the local vernacular and incorporate modern building materials that are not in keeping with their environs. - 4.8.
-Whilst it is accepted that certain parts of the parish have had development in modern (post 1940's) styles this is not a reason to allow further inappropriate development within it. - 4.9.
-This plan seeks to ensure that new development is sympathetic to its rich built heritage and outstanding landscape by using appropriate local style building materials in their construction.
+Whilst it is accepted that certain parts of the Parish have had development in modern (post 1940's) styles, this is not a reason to allow further inappropriate development within it. - 4.9.
+This plan seeks to ensure that new development is sympathetic to the rich built heritage and outstanding landscape by using appropriate local style building materials in their construction.

-BNDP2 - Built Character
+BNDP Policy 2 - Built Character

-All development should actively respond to the rich built heritage of the parish and character of the area in which they sit.
+All development should actively respond to the rich built heritage of the Parish and character of the area in which they sit, with particular attention to layout, density, form, massing (on plot), setbacks, roof form, and boundary treatment.